 – We always bought more than we needed and things we didn’t plan to just because we could.

-At this point we have only a fraction of our previous debt on 1 last credit card.
+At this point, we have only a fraction of our previous debt on 1 last credit card.
 ALL of our credit cards are now plastic confetti in a landfill somewhere.
 The day that this last line of credit is paid off the final account will be closed.
 As we have talked to various people we realized that we were not the only ones who are/were living from credit card payment to credit card payment.
 We weren’t the only ones who worked just to pay off credit cards.
 That’s why we’re “coming clean” here for anyone who reads this because we believe we’re not the only ones to walk this road.
 We want to help anyone who is still on this road and we want to learn from those who’ve made it off and onto greater things in life.
 We spoke to our grandparents about using credit cards and cash, and when we told them that we’re getting rid of the cards and only paying cash she smiled and told us that it’s what they did.
 I seriously wish we would have asked for their advice much sooner.
 We can’t say that credit cards are evil, but we can show you the scars they left on us.
 We had to realize that the credit cards in our lives were like the backpacks with a leash that you see children wear.
-Yeah, the credit card let us carry some shiny new toys in it, but the leash we couldn’t see always he’d us back.
+Yeah, the credit card lets us carry some shiny new toys in it, but the leash we couldn’t see always held us back.
 Our next entry is going to go into detail about what finally helped us turn the tide of the battle and get rid of the debt that was burying us.

 Jason & Steph